Risks Underpin Falling Chinese Firm Stocks | ExBulletin

 Last week, Alibaba was among companies fined for allowing the release of sexually suggestive stickers and other content inappropriate to children.
 Kuaishou video site, Sina Weibo microblogging platform, and Xiaohongshu e-commerce services company were also punished.

-Tencent Holding Ltd., a game and social media provider best known overseas as the operator of the WeChat messaging app, is one of the top 10 most valued companies in the world, with a market capitalization of $ 680 billion.
+Tencent Holding Ltd, a game and social media provider best known overseas as the operator of the WeChat messaging app, is one of the top 10 most valued companies in the world, with a market cap of 680 billions of dollars.

 Tencent was ordered on Saturday to stop requiring music providers to give exclusive copyright access.
 The market regulator said that with 80% of the music library’s proprietary resources, Tencent has the power to unduly suppress competition.

-Tencent pledged in a statement to conscientiously adhere to the ruling.
+Tencent pledged in a statement to conscientiously abide by the ruling.
 This reflects the gentleness of even the largest companies in the face of regulators with the power to shut them down.

 Chinese leaders promise to support entrepreneurs who generate new jobs and wealth, but are determined to keep them in check.